 This sounds like a small business that I’m familiar with where they have the young hands do the work and the old hands steer the ship.
 Everyone who’s around long enough eventually becomes a foreman or manager, mostly just keeping the ball rolling, putting out fires, and jumping into specific tasks as needed.

 My suggestion is to sit down and explain exactly how you feel to the person above you in the management chain and perhaps also the person above that person, if applicable.
-State that you really love your current position and aren’t interested in managing teams right now, but that you will be very clear in the future if/when you’re ready to take that step.
+State that you really love your current position and aren’t interested in managing teams right now, but that you will be very clear in the future financial-wellness/if/when you’re ready to take that step.

 I have been on both sides of that coin.
 I have been the “team member.”
 I’ve also been a team leader, both in a good way (where I was also able to do a lot of interesting work and mostly just put out occasional fires and ran meetings) and a bad way (where most of my time was people managing).
 I don’t mind the first, but I really didn’t enjoy the second, so I understand where you’re coming from.